scholtzm/vapor/docs/BUILT-IN-PLUGINS.md

 ```
 <a name="module_console-logger"></a>
 ## console-logger
-Provides simple console logger for `message` events emitted by any emitter.
+Provides simple console logger for `message:*` events emitted by any emitter.

 | Param | Type | Description |